Photo by RichLegg from Getty Images Signature via Canva.com

 Should you have an open house?

 If you decide to have an Open House for your FSBO, you’ll want to be present and personable, as well as keep your home and belongings safe.
-It’s also important to give prospective buyers space to walk around and envision themselves in the home.
+Prospective buyers need the space to walk around and envision themselves in your home.

 Ask potential buyers for their honest feedback.
 Set out a notebook for them to share what they did and didn't like about your home.

-Growing a thick skin and not taking what potential buyers have to say about your home personally can help you to make the changes necessary to get the home sold quickly.
+Remember to separate your emotions.
+Stay objective and don’t take what potential buyers have to say about your home personally.
+This can help you to make the changes necessary to sell the property quickly.

 Get ready for your potential buyers by purchasing the state-specific forms required to sell your home.
 MilitaryByOwner makes this easy by offering a Home Sales Package from US Legal Forms.